morshedimran/pio-setup/README.md

 :sparkles: GETTING STARTED :sparkles:

 ### Assign roles on multiple servers
-  personium unit construction requires to assign the following 8 rules on different servers :one:.
+  personium unit construction requires to assign the following 8 roles on different servers :one:.

 1.`Web` Reverse proxy server, contain Global IP, and should be accessible to the internet.